sandesh2526/java-prep/Things.md

 ### Polymorphism:
 It means one thing having many forms.
 So you can define a method and have different methods as per the need(Method 'Overloading')or we can have a method which can be implementes as per the demand(Method 'Overriding').
 If our 'Pet' class can have method named 'feed' which will accept a type of food and then feed that to our pet.
 Now you can give different type of food to your pet, for example we can give 'Milk' we can give 'Pedigree' so your method should accept different kinds of food to feed your pet.
 So for such scenarios we can have multiple methods with same name but it can accept different type of food.
 This is known as method overloading.
+Now think if you have a 'sound' method inside the 'Pet' class, as such we can have different Pet's like Cat or Dog and each one will make different sound.
+Dog will go like "grr" cat will go like "meow" or the Japanese cat can sound like "nyan" X).
+In such cases we can write Dog class which inherits all the properties of Pet, but it should have different sound than any other Pet in such case we can write the method 'sound' in Dog class which will have same method as Pet but will return a different sound.
+So this is called as method overloading.

 ## [ Method 'Overloading' in Java ](./Files_with_Code/Method-Overloading.md)